eclipse-bluechi/bluechi/doc/dbus-interfaces.md

 ### interface org.containers.hirte.Node

-Each node object represents a configured node in the system, independent on whether that node is connected to the manager or not, and the status can change over time.
+Each node object represents a configured node in the system, independent of whether that node is connected to the manager or not, and the status can change over time.

 Object path: `/org/containers/hirte/node/$name`